 A small-scale Power-to-Gas unit is under development within the Jupiter 1000 project.
 This Power-to-Gas project is aimed toward the use of renewable energy from wind and the use of CO2 from smokestacks in order to produce methane to inject into the network.

-METHA2 is a Waste-to-Gas project demonstrating the efficiency of combining organic methanization and catalytic methanation.
+METHA2 is a Waste-to-Gas project demonstrating the efficiency of combining organic methanisation and catalytic methanation.

 Located in the area of Alzette-Belval, in the east of France, this project is co-financed by the French Caisse des Dépôts et Consignations.

-The goal of this project is to utilize farm waste to produce compressed gas for mobility.
+The goal of this project is to utilise farm waste to produce compressed gas for mobility purposes.